em-bst/graph-neural-networks/REPORT.md

 <img src="images/report_imgs/boxes_logp.png" alt="Image Alt Text" width="400"/>
 </p>

 We can see that the majority of the graphs take values between -4 and 4.
-However, there is a subsequent number of outliers taking extremely low values below -20. **do i erase the outliers ?**
+However, there is a subsequent number of outliers taking extremely low values below -20.
+For the training phase, we removed from the data the graphs with values under -10 for generalization purposes.

 Then, using the package *networkx*, we are able to obtain a visual representation of our molecule graphs :